nhu92/Mixed-DNA-Project/05-SeventyWGSData.md

 ---

 I will finish the statistic code today for the per exon pipeline.
-The remaining stuff are: 1) drop outliers code; 2) statistics table transformation; 3) standardize the mean; 4) refine the ploting code; 5) cross gene summarization code.
+The remaining stuff are: 1) drop outliers code; 2) statistics table transformation; 3) standardize the mean; 4) refine the plotting code; 5) cross gene summarization code.

 ---